AnkitAgarw/nnfl-assignment/README.md

-# nnfl-assignment
+# NNFL Assignments

-This repo contains my assignment submission for the Neural Networks course of my college
+This repository contains my neural networks and fuzzy logic course assignments and projects.